jatkin-wasti/bash_notes/README.md

 read from it etc.
 - To change file permissions we use the `chmod` command followed by the permission level and file we would like to edit.
 - `chmod 666 example_file.txt`
+- Permissions use binary, execute is 1, write is 2, read is 4
+  - Can add these together e.g. read + write would be 6, all of them together would be 7 etc.

 | Value | Meaning                                                                                          |
 | ----- | ------------------------------------------------------------------------------------------------ |